ibm-cloud-docs/cephaas/cluster-access.md

 - View all cluster details including status, compute resources, storage, warnings, and alerts.
 - Access the **View details** option from the overflow menu (⋮) in the cluster list to open the cluster details panel.
 - See any issues or warnings with their clusters, helping them understand the cluster state and identify when administrator action is needed.

-Non-administrators cannot:

-- Enable or disable Fusion services for clusters.
-- Update cluster storage quotas.
-- Access the **Manage storage** option in the overflow menu.
-- Configure storage settings for clusters.

 ## How to access cluster information
 {: #accessing-cluster-info}